tektronix/tm_devices/docs/configuration.md

 runtime behavior configuration.

 - `verbose_mode`
     - This config option will turn on more printouts to stdout.
 - `verbose_visa`
     - This config option will turn on extremely verbose VISA logging to stdout.
 - `standalone`
-  - This config option specifies to use the PyVISA-py VISA backend, which doesn't require any actual visa.dll to exist on the system to work.
+    - This config option specifies to use the PyVISA-py VISA backend, which does not require any actual visa.dll to exist on the system to work.
     - By default, the Device Manager will default to using whatever visa.dll it can find on the system.
 - `setup_cleanup`
     - This config option will make the Device Manager run a cleanup on setup, so devices will get reset on connection.
 - `teardown_cleanup`
     - This config option will make the Device Manager run a cleanup on teardown, so devices will get reset on close.
 - `retry_visa_connection`
     - This config option will enable a second attempt when creating VISA connections, the second attempt is made after waiting, to allow the device time to become available.
 - `check_for_updates`
     - This config option will enable a check for any available updates on pypi.org for the package when the `DeviceManager` is instantiated.

 ### Sample Config File